netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

   parameters because there are cases (e.g., profiling) where using these statements is problematic.
   YANG modules using this grouping SHOULD refine these two nodes with either a "mandatory" or a "default" statement, if they always need to be configured or have default values.
-  This MAY be ignored in cases such as when this grouping is used by another grouping.
+  This recommendation MAY be ignored in cases such as when this grouping is used by another grouping.

   The "recurrence-description" includes a description of the period.
 No constraint is imposed on the structure nor the use of this parameter.